vincenttian/pongs/README.md

 	> db.allpeoples.find({industry: "Computer Software", location: "San Francisco Bay Area"})

 #####Production VS Development
 To switch between dev and prod, uncomment/comment the database and redirect url in server.js and configs/routes.js.
 Also change the redirect url for the fb wall post feature.
+Also profile.ejs socket url